About Education Governance at Wageningen University

 • Study Handbook

-Creating consistency and enabling close collaboration across disciplines.
+This creates consistency and enables close collaboration across disciplines.

 2. The Matrix Structure

 We work within a matrix structure (see figure 1), which helps balance the demand for education with its supply.
 This structure connects two key parts of the university.
-On one side: the Board of Education, Programme Committees, and Programme Directors, who represent the educational programmes and define what education is needed (the demand).
-On the other side: the science groups and their chair groups, where the general directors, teaching staff and researchers are based (the supply).
+On one side: the Board of Education, Programme Committees, and Programme Directors.
+They represent the educational programmes and define what education is needed (the demand).
+On the other side: the Science Groups and their Chair Groups, where the general directors, teaching staff, and researchers are based (the supply).

 Matrix structure of Wageningen University